 Let's briefly look at additional details for five of the most common forms of Indiana business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

-Corporations.
-Indiana corporations are subject to Indiana’s corporate income tax at a rate of 8%.
+Indiana corporations are subject to a flat corporate income tax rate that currently is set to decrease every 12 months.

-For further guidance on Indiana's corporate income tax, check the Department of Revenue website.
+For further guidance on Indiana's corporate income tax, visit the Indiana Department of Revenue.
 For information on business-related taxes in other states, check Nolo's 50-State Guide to Business Income Tax.
-And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).
+And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Frederick Daily (Nolo).